Austria–Russia relations: Austria-Hungary and Russian Empire

 Austrian officials worried that Russia was adopting a pan-Slavist policy designed to unite all Slavonic-speaking peoples under the Tsar's leadership.
 This led them to pursue an anti-Slavic policy domestically and abroad.
 The major source of tension between Austria-Hungary and Russia was the so-called Eastern Question: what to do about the weakening Ottoman Empire and its rebellious Christian subjects.

 From 1873 to 1887, at least nominally, Austria-Hungary and Russia were again allies with the German Empire in the League of Three Emperors.
-The 1878 Treaty of Berlin concluded in the aftermath of Russia's victory against the Ottoman Empire in the war of 1877, allowed Austria-Hungary to occupy the Bosnia Vilayet.
-This, in turn, brought Austria into conflict with the Principality of Serbia, an autonomous (de facto independent) state within the Ottoman Empire under Russian influence and protection.
+The 1878 Treaty of Berlin concluded in the aftermath of Russia's victory against the Ottoman Empire in the Russo-Turkish War (1877–1878), allowed Austria-Hungary to occupy the Bosnia Vilayet.

 The visit to Saint Petersburg of Austrian Emperor Franz Joseph and his conference with Nicholas II of Russia in 1897 heralded a secret agreement between the two empires to honor and seek to maintain the status quo in the Balkans, which was in line with Vienna's attempts to forestall an emergence of a large Slavic state in the region.
-Austria's formal annexation of the Bosnia Vilayet in 1908 dismayed Russia as well as all the other Great Powers and Austria-Hungary's Balkan neighbours, who viewed the action as a violation of the Treaty of Berlin.
-While Russia eventually backed down, relations between the two Empires were permanently damaged.
+In 1903 the pro-Austrian King Alexander I of Serbia was assassinated in a coup.
+The new King Peter I of Serbia was pro-Russian and relations between Serbia and Austria-Hungary and therefore also with Russia, deteriorated.
+Austria-Hungary's formal annexation of the Bosnia Vilayet in 1908 dismayed Russia as well as all the other Great Powers and Austria-Hungary's Balkan neighbours, who viewed the action as a violation of the Treaty of Berlin.
+While Russia eventually backed down, relations between the two empires were permanently damaged.
 The lasting result was bitter enmity between Austria-Hungary on one side and Serbia and Russia on the other.

-Following the assassination of Archduke Franz Ferdinand of Austria by Serb nationalists of the Black Hand secret society on 28 June 1914, Austria delivered the July Ultimatum to Serbia demanding that the Austrian police and military have the right to enter Serbia.
+Following the assassination of Archduke Franz Ferdinand of Austria by Serb nationalists of the Black Hand secret society on 28 June 1914, Austria delivered the July Ultimatum to Serbia demanding the right for Austrian police and military to enter Serbia.
 Serbia rejected the ultimatum and on 28 July 1914, Austria-Hungary declared war on Serbia.
-On August 6, the Emperor Franz Joseph signed the Austro-Hungarian declaration of war on Russia, who had since 1 August been at war with Germany, the ally of Austria.
-Russia and Austria would fight to the point of exhaustion on the bloody Eastern Front.
+On August 6, the Emperor Franz Joseph signed the Austro-Hungarian declaration of war on Russia, who had since 1 August been at war with Germany, the ally of Austria-Hungary.
+Russia and Austria-Hungary would fight to the point of exhaustion on the bloody Eastern Front.
 The war ended with the overthrow of monarchy in both countries, as well as in Germany, and the dissolution of their empires.